gorkemg/iOS17_MarkerTintColorBug/README.md

 # iOS17_MarkerTintColorBug
 Sample project demonstrating the issue of a MKMarkerAnnotationView ignoring `markerTintColor = .clear`, when it was set to a different color previously.
 This issue happens on iOS 16 and iOS 17 Seed 1, so far.

+# FIXED!! :partying_face:

+Since iOS17 Beta 4 (Xcode 15.0.0 Beta 5) it seems to be fixed!
+Filing a feedback worked, apparently.
+I hope it stays fixed, so only iOS 16 needs a workaround.

+## Issue

 | Correct :white_check_mark: | Correct :white_check_mark: | Incorrect :x:  |
 |:----------|:----------|:----------|